-David Wolfe focuses his practice on representing taxpayers in significant real estate tax matters.
+David B. Wolfe focuses his practice on representing taxpayers in significant real estate tax matters.
 He also represents corporate and individual clients in complex civil litigation.
 He has extensive experience in all types of property tax appeals, including hotel, multi-family, retail, office, industrial properties, assisted living and skilled nursing facilities.
 He frequently counsels clients regarding property tax exemption matters, abatements, and PILOTs.
-David also routinely performs property tax due diligence and tax projections for institutional clients.
+David also routinely performs property tax due diligence and institutional tax projections for institutional clients.

 David is proud to have assisted clients in the development and stabilization of several of the transformational projects in New Jersey’s largest two cities, Jersey City and Newark.
 He represents taxpayers in every county in New Jersey, throughout the North East and significant matters nationally through the firm’s relationship with the National Association of Property Tax Attorneys (NAPTA).

 David has obtained billions of dollars of assessment reductions on behalf of his clients, including the following assessment reductions on behalf of his clients:

 - Reduced hotel assessment from $421 million to $259 million;